carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > Instead of predicting a category, here the value of the label variable is predicted.
 {: .callout}

+> ## Software
+>
-The software has a dropdown menu of some of the most frequently used classifiers.
+> The software has a dropdown menu of some of the most frequently used classifiers.
+{: .checklist}

 In this workshop, we will be further talking about [Decision Trees](https://gitter-lab.github.io/ml-bio-workshop/03-decision-trees/index.html), [Random Forests](https://gitter-lab.github.io/ml-bio-workshop/04-random-forests/index.html), and [Logistic Regression](https://gitter-lab.github.io/ml-bio-workshop/05-log-regression/index.html).

-We will evaluate the classifiers using accuracy.
+We will use accuracy to evaluate the classifiers.
 Accuracy measures the fraction of the predictions that are correct.
-In the T-cells dataset, this will be the number of correctly predicted quiescent and activated cells compared to the total number of predictions made.
+In the T-cells dataset, this is the number of correctly predicted quiescent and activated cells compared to the total number of predictions made.

+> ## Software
+>
-In the software, let's look at the prediction metrics on the validation data.
+> In the software, look at the prediction metrics on the validation data.
+>
-Remember, you can switch between the training set and validation set at any time in software.
+> __Remember, you can switch between the training set and validation set at any time.__
+{: .checklist}

 In the T-cells example, we want to predict whether a cell was quiescent or activated.
 The accuracy gives us the count of the cells that were correctly predicted.

 > ## Exploring model training